CuriousTech/GoldenChute/README.md

 Percent to shut down: Active (red bars left of battery in the main display and tray icon) and Inactive (right red bars) depends on whether the monitor is in standby.
 The depth of discharge (D.O.D.) determines the impact on health.
 When inactive, it should shut down at 70% for best health.
 When active, more time can be allowed for manual shutdown.
 The % is just the bar levels, not actual percent (which could possibly be inaccurate).
 There is a 10 second delay when it reaches the desired %, then it will shut down or hibernate/hibrid-sleep if that is set up properly and doesn't fail, otherwise it will shut down.
 Note: Hibrid-sleep can wake immediately by odd USB devices if not set up properly.
 It should be tested before use.
 It will also slowly drain the battery over time.
 Skip seconds: 0 will add data to the chart every second (total 24 hours).
 1 would be 48 hours, but records peak values of 2 seconds.
-The web page also allows manual remote shutdown/hibernate.
-The password will need to be the same here as in Config.h  Test it once to esnure it works properly.
 Alerts currently just cause the window to popup and show red text over the "Input" label, such as "Serial timeout/in use" or WebSocket disconnected" with annoying audio.
 Power off after [30] seconds: Will turn the UPS power off (cutting power to everything on it) the delayed time (15 secs to 60 mins) after the PC begins shutdown/hibernate.
  Note:The ESP will also lose power, so there's no way to remotely power it back on.